 Turning off anything electric when it’s not in use saves power.
 Lights are the place to start.
-If you work at home, every light in the house doesn’t need to be on all day.
-If you have kids, turn off everything they’ve left on after they’ve left for school.
+Even if you work at home, every light in the house doesn’t need to be on all day.
+If you have kids, turn off everything after they’ve left for school.
 As incandescent light bulbs burn out, replace them with LED or compact fluorescent models, which cost more initially but use less power and last longer.

 Turn off electronics (like your home printer) that idle in standby mode for days without use.
 Anything with a little light or a digital display draws a small amount of power, though newer models have been designed to minimise this.
-You don’t have to become a maniac who has to crawl under the furniture to plug in the TV every evening, but a quick walk around your living space will probably reveal many items that can be turned off.
+You don’t have to become a maniac who crawls under the furniture to unplug the TV every night, but a quick walk around your living space will probably reveal many items that can be conveniently turned off.

 Little Changes, Big Differences